Estate of anti-fascist shot and killed by police in Washington state files wrongful death lawsuit - KTVZ

 Washington state and local police were operating as a U.S. Marshals Service task force.

-“As a matter of policy we do not comment on pending litigation,” Chris Loftis, spokesperson for the Washington State Patrol, said Wednesday.
+Spokespersons for the Washington State Patrol and for Pierce County said Wednesday they don’t comment on pending litigation.

+Lakewood police Chief Patrick Smith said that while they don’t comment on pending litigation, he referred a request for comment to the city’s legal department, which didn’t immediately respond.

-The U.S. Department of Justice, the city of Lakewood and the Pierce County Sheriff’s Department didn’t immediately respond to requests for comment.
+The U.S. Department of Justice didn’t immediately respond to a request for comment.

 Last year, a judge dismissed a federal lawsuit filed against the city of Portland, the mayor and the Multnomah County district attorney by Danielson’s estate.